Daison2102/molecool/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/main/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/main)

-A Package Python to visualize molecules given their Cartesian coordinates
+A Package Python to visualize molecules given their Cartesian coordinates.
+This was created for the Python team

 ### Copyright